garrandall/popular-music-data/tracks/old-home-filler-up-an--keep-on-a-truckin--cafe-c-w--mccall.md

 ---

 Well, Interstate 80, we was cuttin' the fog
-Just me an' old Sloan (Old Sloan's my dog)
+Just me and old Sloan (Old Sloan's my dog)
 We had an eighteen-wheeler with ten on the floor and stereo layin' a strip Now we spied a sign, says "Eat Gas Now"
 We decided to whip in and pick up some chow